Review Polarity-wise Recommender: Experimental Results

 \subsection{Q4: Interpretability}

 In our RPR model, a user's preference on an item depends on the scores and the importance of both user-preferred and user-rejected aspects to the user.
-The importance distribution on user-preferred/user-rejected aspects is formed by extracting the aspect importance distribution from each word embedding of the user's positive/negative reviews.
-Therefore, based on the aspect importance distribution of the word embedding, we could intuitively classify the word into its corresponding aspect (i.e., the aspect that obtains the maximum importance from the distribution).
-In this way, we semantically represented one aspect by the words falling into this aspect.
-Table \ref{tab:reviews} records the positive and negative reviews of a randomly selected user from the \emph{Musical Instruments} dataset.
-In our experiments, we set the number of user-preferred and user-rejected aspects to be $2$, and computed the aspect importance distribution for each word and classified these words into different aspects.
-Table \ref{tab:word} shows the top 10 aspect words of the selected user.
-Based on these words, the two user-preferred aspects can be semantically interpreted as ``Performance'' and ``Fine Strings'', and the two user-rejected aspects can be respectively interpreted as ``Poor Quality'' and ``Crack Sensitive''.
+The importance on user-preferred/user-rejected aspects is computed by the aspect-specific semantic embeddings in the user's positive/negative reviews.
+Since we assume one element corresponds to one aspect, accordingly, review words which hold the largest corresponding elements in their semantic embeddings are adopted as the semantic explanation for this aspect.
+Table~\ref{tab:reviews} records the positive and negative reviews of a randomly selected user from the \emph{Musical Instruments} dataset.
+In our experiments, we set the number of user-preferred and user-rejected aspects to $2$, and filtered their corresponding review words.
+Table~\ref{tab:word} shows the top 10 aspect words (we removed stop words for better illustration).
+Based on this experiment, the two user-preferred aspects can be semantically interpreted as ``Performance'' and ``Fine Strings'', and the two user-rejected aspects can be interpreted as ``Poor Quality'' and ``Crack Sensitive''.

 Next, we aimed to study the interpretability of our proposed model on high and low ratings~\cite{wang2018explainable, wang2018tem}.
 From the same dataset, we chose ``item 1'' and ``item 2'', which are rated with 5 and 1 by the selected user, respectively.
 We firstly obtained the selected user's aspect importance on the user-preferred and user-rejected aspects (i.e., $\bm{\rho}^{p+}_u$ and $\bm{\rho}^{r+}_u$), and then computed the aspect scores on the user-preferred and user-rejected aspects (i.e., $\mathbf{s}_{u,i}^{p}$ and $\mathbf{s}_{u,i}^{r}$) of ``item 1'' and ``item 2'', respectively.
 As shown in Table \ref{tab:imp}, we could observe that the selected user pays more attention on the user-preferred aspect ``Fine Strings'' and the user-rejected aspect ``Poor Quality''.
 On the user-preferred aspects, we could see that ``item 1'' is a better match to the user's preference compared with ``item 2'', because the user-preferred aspect scores of ``item 1'' are higher.
 On the user-rejected aspects, we could observe that the scores of ``item 1'' are both negative values.
 This probably means that ``item 1'' has none of these user-rejected aspects.
 The scores of ``item 2'' on user-rejected aspects are positive values, indicating that ``item 2'' possesses these user-rejected aspects in the user's opinion.
 This example illustrates that our proposed model is capable of providing the interpretability for recommendation from the view of the user-preferred and user-rejected aspects.